ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 If you wish to enable the RSSI dBm warning, you'll have to change the alarm level using `set osd_rssi_dbm_alarm = -100` in CLI.
 A sensible value is 5-10 higher than the sensitivity shown in the ELRS.lua for the packet rate (e.g. 250Hz=-108, so -103 to -98 for the alarm).

+Likewise, if you want to change the LQ Alarm level, you can use the CLI command `set osd_link_quality_alarm = x` with `x` as your LQ Alarm level. `60` is a good value to start with.

-If using DJI Goggles, you're required to use "RSSI Value" as the OSD element.
-Therefore you have to decide between LQ or RSSI, by selecting either AUX11 (LQ) or AUX12 (RSSI) as RSSI Channel on the Receiver tab.
+If you're using DJI Goggles V1 or V2 (unrooted/unmodded), you're required to use "RSSI Value" as the OSD element.
+Therefore you have to decide between LQ or RSSI, by selecting either AUX11 (LQ) or AUX12 (RSSI) as RSSI Channel on the Receiver tab (see images above).

+For digital FPV systems with "Canvas Mode" or full native OSD support via MSP Displayport (Walksnail Avatar, HDZero, DJI O3), you can treat the config as any analog FPV setup.
+Therefore, you do NOT have to set RSSI Channel (leave it at disabled).

-More information about signal metrics is found in this great [article on signal health](../info/signal-health.md).
+More information about signal metrics can be found in this great [article on signal health](../info/signal-health.md).

 ## Bench Test